vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 say.
 Some of it will be cliched, and hopefully some will be nontrivial.

-### "I am not entitled to anything"
+### "I am not entitled to anything" (the zero-entitlement position)

 One (probably extreme) position is the zero-entitlement position.
 Basically: "I am not entitled to anything."
-This position does not deny the existence of desirees or even cravings; it simply accepts that they exist, and also accepts that they may end up not getting fulfilled.
+This position does not deny the existence of desires or even cravings; it simply accepts that they exist, and also accepts that they may end up not getting fulfilled.
 This position does not preclude feeling great joy at the fulfilment of one's desires, or even sorrow at their